coditori/highly-skilled-job-offers/README.md

   1. A summary is not needed
   2. Skills section is not needed (instead put skills after each bullet point or at the end of each company experience)
   3. Languages
+- Be specific! do not explain a lot!
+1-2 lines (s) for each bullet point is enough.
+Focus on the main thing you did and remember senior people will check your CV very fast.

 ## 2- How to find or apply for a relocation job?
 #### 2-1 Through Recruiters